Zondax/ledger-zcash/docs/APDUSPEC.md

 ### INS_GET_OUTPUTINFO

 Returns randomness (rcv and rseed (after ZIP202) and optional Hash_Seed) for a sapling output.

-This command requires you already called the
+- This command requires you already called the INS_INIT_TX_SAPLING.
-INS_INITTX_SAPLING.
-This command requires you already called the correct number of INS_GET_SPENDINFO.
-This command requires that it is needed to extract outputinfo.
+- This command requires you already called the correct number of INS_GET_SPENDINFO.
+- This command requires that it is needed to extract outputinfo.

 #### Command